shenwei356/csvtk/doc/docs/usage.md

 Attention:

+  1. By default, csvtk assumes input files have header row, if not, switch flag "-H" on.
+  2. By default, csvtk handles CSV files, use flag "-t" for tab-delimited files.
+  3. Column names better be unique.
+  4. By default, lines starting with "#" will be ignored, if the header row starts with "#", please assign flag "-C" another rare symbol, e.g. '$'.
+  5. Do not mix use field (column) numbers and names to specify columns to operate.
-  1. The CSV parser requires all the lines have same number of fields/columns.
+  6. The CSV parser requires all the lines have same numbers of fields/columns.
      Even lines with spaces will cause error.
      Use '-I/--ignore-illegal-row' to skip these lines if neccessary.
-     You can also use 'csvtk fix' to fix files with different numbers of columns in rows.
+     You can also use "csvtk fix" to fix files with different numbers of columns in rows.
-  2. By default, csvtk thinks your files have header row, if not, switch flag "-H" on.
-  3. Column names better be unique.
-  4. By default, lines starting with "#" will be ignored, if the header row starts with "#", please assign flag "-C" another rare symbol, e.g. '$'.
-  5. By default, csvtk handles CSV files, use flag "-t" for tab-delimited files.
-  6. If double quotes exist in fields, use flag "-l".
-  7. Do not mix use field (column) numbers and names.
+  7. If double-quotes exist in fields not enclosed with double-quotes, e.g., x,a "b" c,1
+     It would report error:
+         bare " in non-quoted-field.
+     Please switch on the flag "-l" or use "csvtk fix-quotes" to fix it.
+  8. If somes fields have only a double-quote eighter in the beginning or in the end, e.g., x,d "e","a" b c,1
+     It would report error:
+         extraneous or missing " in quoted-field
+     Please use "csvtk fix-quotes" to fix it, and use "csvtk del-quotes" to reset to the original format as needed.

 Environment variables for frequently used global flags: